-Jefferson, IA offers an excellent example of how small towns can be bike-friendly, thanks to the traditional development pattern with narrow streets and compact neighborhoods.
+Jefferson, Indiana, offers an excellent example of how small towns can be bike-friendly, thanks to the traditional development pattern with narrow streets and compact neighborhoods.

-Strong Towns member and founder of Active Towns John Simmerman created this video to illustrate a simple bike lane solution in action in Austin, TX.
+Strong Towns member and founder of Active Towns John Simmerman created this video to illustrate a simple bike lane solution in action in Austin, Texas.

-I Bike Rockford is a grassroots community group in Rockford, IL that aims to unite all kinds of cyclists – road bikers, mountain bikers, people who bike for transportation, and people who just love bikes – to advocate for bike safety and awareness.
+I Bike Rockford is a grassroots community group in Rockford, Illinois, that aims to unite all kinds of cyclists (road bikers, mountain bikers, people who bike for transportation, and people who just love bikes) to advocate for bike safety and awareness.

-Here's how the town of Thomasville, GA took simple, modest steps to make their community more bike-friendly by installing bike racks.
+Here's how the town of Thomasville, Georgia, took simple, modest steps to make their community more bike-friendly by installing bike racks.